It’s a beautiful, lazy San Diego Saturday and I’m alone in my living room with the ATV remote braced against my leg.

 But living this way requires utter vulnerability.

-Because the list of things I can do on my own is so much shorter than the list of those I can’t, I have to acknowledge my limitations and allow others to step in and do those things for me.
+Because the list of things I can do on my own is so much shorter than the list of those I can’t, I have to acknowledge my limitations, allowing others to step in and do those things for me.